COURSE CODE: SIT60322

 The unit applies to all industry sectors, and to individuals in senior marketing or management roles.
 This may include those whose primary role is marketing related, or those for whom marketing is a part of a broader job responsibility.

-This unit describes the performance outcomes, skills and knowledge required to develop, implement and sustain effective, professional and contemporary work health and safety (WHS) management practices.
+This unit describes the performance outcomes, skills and knowledge required to develop, implement and sustain effective, professional and contemporary work health, safety and security management practices.
 It requires the ability to establish and review systems, policies and procedures designed to ensure a safe workplace.

 The unit applies to all tourism, travel, hospitality and event sectors and to any small, medium or large organisation.